Rwanda Bill becomes law after weeks of parliamentary deadlock

 The Safety of Rwanda (Asylum and Immigration) Bill became an Act of Parliament after being granted royal assent, the Lord Speaker told the House of Lords on Thursday.

-The Prime Minister’s official spokesman told reporters the accompanying treaty the UK has signed with the east African nation should be ratified in the afternoon.
+The accompanying treaty the UK has signed with the east African nation has also been ratified, the Home Office confirmed later in the afternoon.

 It comes as the Home Secretary insisted spending money on the Rwanda scheme was “absolutely worth it” and the Government would “keep those flights going until we stop the boats”.